davidledwards/davidledwards.github.io/about/index.md

 ##### Since 2016
-I am currently the CTO at [Vendavo](http://www.vendavo.com), a global software and services company headquartered in [Mountain View](https://goo.gl/maps/x7dmec9eQur) focused on helping enterprises sell more profitably.
+I am currently the CTO at [Vendavo](http://www.vendavo.com), a global software and services company headquartered in [Denver](https://goo.gl/maps/YhCJhNTBw1S2) focused on helping enterprises sell more profitably.

 #### SMRxT